Scriptures for Literacy and Listening Programs

 A huge part of the Bible Society work is translating, producing and distributing God’s Word.
 However, it doesn’t end there; Bible Societies also provide ways for people to engage with the Bible.
 But how can they engage with the Bible and make it a part of their daily lives if they can’t read?

 Through literacy and listening programs, this is possible.
-The Canadian Bible Society (CBS) currently works with the Bible Societies in Bangladesh, Haiti, Niger, and Pakistan in helping to unfold the message of the Bible by teaching people to read or by providing tools for people to hear God’s Word in their language.
+The Canadian Bible Society currently works with the Bible Societies in Haiti and Uzbekistan to help unfold the message of the Bible by teaching people to read or by providing tools for people to hear God’s Word in their language.

 In some parts of the world, Bible engagement is carried out through group listening programs.
-This is effective particularly in rural areas of Bangladesh and Niger.
-Through the Bible Societies’ partnership with Faith Comes By Hearing, the Bible is heard in people’s heart languages through a device called Proclaimer.
+This is effective particularly in rural areas of Niger.
+Through the Bible Society’s partnership with Faith Comes by Hearing, the Bible is heard in people’s heart languages through a device called Proclaimer.
 God’s Word is powerful and those who hear are convicted, strengthened, and can experience a more meaningful spiritual walk.